Jake-guerrero/The-Witcher/README.md

 ### The Witcher is a book turned game and tv series about a monster slayers' journey on the Continent.
-All three series focuses on Geralt the monster slayer, Yennafer the sorceress and the princess Ciri, among other companions.
+All three series focuses on Geralt the monster slayer, Yennafer the sorceress and the princess Ciri, among other companions saving lives.